OpenZeppelin/koba/README.md

 > This project is still in a very early and experimental phase.
 It has never
 > been audited nor thoroughly reviewed for security vulnerabilities.
 Do not use
 > in production.
+>
+> This project is meant to be temporary.
+The problem it solves should be fixed
+> by either `cargo-stylus` itself or in the Stylus VM.
+As such, we maintain this
+> on a best-effort basis.

 ## Usage